kurktchiev/dotfiles/README.md

 brew cask install iterm2 atext copyq
 ```

 ***aText*** https://trankynam.com/atext/ is a licensed app, it costs $5, but it is going to be the best $$ you have ever spent.
 Once you start it up, simply go into the snippets folder, select all on the files and open them with aText to import text insertion snippets.
-Check the snippets/README.md for description of what subsitutions are available.
+Check the [snippets README](snippets/README.md) for description of what subsitutions are available.

 ***copyQ*** https://hluk.github.io/CopyQ/ is a free clipboard history, make a global shortcut of CTL+Shift+V and have it pop up a searchable paste history over the last million or so paste items you have had :)